mothgears/medulla/README.md

     //{target:"mysite.net", includePlugins:(request.url === '/')} - for proxying this request
 };
 ```

 #### Start server
 For start server: run the "entry point" script
 ```
 node index.js
 ```
+and open the site in browser (e.g. localhost:3001)

 ## Plugins
 Plugins in development